Liberal Arts and Science Academy: Senior Assassins

 The traditional "Senior Assassins" game was ended in 2014 after word of the game leaked to the media.
 The game began in 2006.
 Seniors would collect an entry fee, then chase each other in hallways during class breaks, trying to mark and "tag" each other with markers.
 A student who got marked was "dead".
 The last survivor claimed the cash prize.
 In 2013, students were injured in the hallway by running seniors.
 Walls were rammed and holes had to be repaired.
 The game finally ended that year when a male student chased a female into the women's bathroom and she complained.
 In 2014, the administration helped organize the game, setting additional rules.
 A parent alerted the media and the subsequent attention caused the district to order the principal to shut the game down.
 The game was restarted off-campus during the 2021–22 school year.

 Mascot

-The official LASA mascot is the Raptor (short for velociraptor), decided upon via school-wide and alumni voting in February 2020.
+The official LASA mascot is the Raptor (short for velociraptor), dubbed Blue.
+It was decided upon via school-wide and alumni voting in February 2020.
 Prior to separation from LBJ, LASA shared LBJ's mascot, the Jaguar, in University Interscholastic League and other collaborative events across the schools.